Rezonality/nodegraph/README.md

 [![codecov](https://codecov.io/gh/Rezonality/nodegraph/branch/master/graph/badge.svg?token=d1WiVAVDAC)](https://codecov.io/gh/Rezonality/nodegraph)
 [![Gitter](https://badges.gitter.im/Rezonality/Nodegraph.svg)](https://gitter.im/Rezonality/Nodegraph?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Nodegraph is a basic directed graph, used in my live coding project.
 It is a work in progress.
 The nodes in the graph are evaluated using a 'Pull' architecture, and support concepts of Flow and Control data.
 The included sample application shows the node UI you can build from the graph specification.
-It supports non-linear rotary knobs of linear and non-linear type, buttons and sliders.
-There is currently no way to build the graph visually, but you can generate visualizations of it and control input parameters.
-This project should very much be considered a work in progress.
+It supports rotary knobs of linear and non-linear type, buttons and sliders.
+There is currently no way to build the graph visually, but it is a work in progress.
+You can currently generate visualizations of the graph and control input parameters.
 The intended use-case is a graph representing an audio synthesizer; you can find that project at [MAudio](https://github.com/Rezonality/MAudio) when it is published.
-This project is cross platform and with a C++17 compiler should build on Mac, Linux and Windows.
+This project is cross platform and with a C++17 compiler should build on Mac, Linux and Windows. kk
 ![ImGui](screenshots/sample.png)

 To build this project, first build the MUtils project in a parallel directory: [MUtils](https://github.com/Rezonality/MUtils).
 This will install packages and the MUtils library.